 Often, if the water runs into these natural water sources untreated, it can become a source of pollution, as well as wasting the water.

-They need to understand that by using green infrastructure along the traditional gray infrastructure, the pipes and spillways will last maybe twice as long, and for very little additional cost.
+They need to understand that by using green infrastructure along with the traditional gray infrastructure, the pipes and spillways will last maybe twice as long, and for a very little additional cost.

 Michigan has already started implementing green infrastructure along its roadsides and Toronto feels encouraged to do the same.

 “For example, says Jackson, road engineers could be talking with municipal water treatment operators to explore the potential for directing road runoff into infiltration basins that can recharge underground aquifers and support municipal water sources.
 Or runoff could be directed into habitat reconstruction areas to both cleanse it and provide habitat for native plants and animals–and natural beauty for communities.

 “If the road engineer talked to the water supply department, they might say, ‘Hey, I don’t want all that water just pumped out somewhere else to a river or lake as quickly as possible.
 I want it to be infiltrating down into the ground to restore my water supply.’
 If they talked to the planning department that looks at environmental issues in the municipality, they might say, “Wait a minute, I need that water to be infiltrating down into supporting the marshes’.”